-The plan provides IEEE volunteers with out-of-country medical emergency protection (up to US$250,000) for usual and customary emergency medical expenses incurred while traveling on IEEE business subject to the following conditions:
+The plan provides IEEE volunteers with out-of-country/region medical emergency protection (up to US$250,000) for usual and customary emergency medical expenses incurred while traveling on IEEE business subject to the following conditions:

 Medical emergency means a sudden and unexpected condition caused by an injury or sickness which presents a severe or acute symptom requiring immediate attention.

 The plan is paid for by IEEE and is provided to IEEE volunteers at no charge.
 Please note there is a US$100 per claim deductible.

 If medical evacuation (certified as necessary by the attending physician) or repatriation is needed, the assistance services provider will make all arrangements with the appropriate transportation services and arrange for accompanying medical staff (if necessary), including coordinating medical case monitoring with attending and/or home country/region physician.

 Volunteers must notify the IEEE Office of Risk and Insurance Management Services (ORIMS) at email@example.com in the event of an emergency medical claim.

 Authorized IEEE business travel to the following countries/regions must be reported in advance to firstname.lastname@example.org: Chechnya, Iraq, Afghanistan, Pakistan, Israel, Iran, or Somalia.